Windows Tweaks Logo Microsoft PC Help - 02 blue red

 • Thunderbolt software: This software is pre-installed on many laptops and ensures that docking stations work well via the new Thunderbolt port (USB 3.x).

 • Mozilla Maintenance Service: The automatic update function of Mozilla Firefox.
-You can deactivate this auto-start entry, as Mozilla also updates itself when the browser is started.
+You can deactivate this autostart entry, as Mozilla also updates itself when the browser is started.

 • Bonjour: The music sharing service from Apple iTunes.
 This allows you to stream from your Windows PC to an Apple TV, for example.
 Do you need this function?
 Then don't touch it.
-Otherwise, you can also deactivate the entry right away.
+Otherwise, you can also disable the entry right away.

 • Intel Rapid Storage Technology: You can use this background app to manage RAID systems (the combination of several hard disks).
 If your PC is not configured with RAID, you do not need this software and can disable the autostart entry immediately.